confluentinc/ksql/docs/developer-guide/ksqldb-reference/type-coercion.md

   these values that starts with the first character, for example, `fal`, `y`.
   Comparison is case-insensitive.
 * A `STRING` literal containing an ISO-8601 formatted datestring can be coerced to a `TIMESTAMP`.
-A datestring containing a timezone will be converted to UTC.
+A datestring containing a timezone is converted to UTC.

 ## Expression lists